Wednesday, February 29, 2012

 Cinder by Marissa Meyer

 Cinder is a unique mash-up of fairytale and science fiction.
-In terms of science fiction this novel is a dystopia but there is also a flavour reminiscent of Star Wars which I will expand upon shortly.
 The fairytale is an underlying theme until the end of the book where it rears up in full force.

 The story is set in post World War IV Earth, during which whole cities were been annihilated, including Beijing.
 Cinder is set specifically in New Beijing which is part of the Eastern Commonwealth, ruled by Emperor Rikan.
 Many generations ago, Earth colonized the moon.
 The descendants of the colonists became known as Lunars.
 Lunars are not considered human but a different race that is greedy and violent.
 This is partly due to the fact that they have developed the unique ability to manipulate what humans see and feel through the use of bioelectrical energy.
 For this reason, they can easily control humans and are considered very dangerous to "Earthens".
 However, not all Lunars have this ability and these are known as "shells".